UMD: A Globally Connected University

 - Live Theater in West End

-- Research projects based on the British Documentary tradition and application of that tradition in New Media
+- Research at The British Library with research projects based on the British Documentary tradition and application of that tradition in New Media

-- Visit to New Media production house in London, such as King Media (maker of iPad Apps)
+- Visit to New Media production house in London, and social justice organization

 - Visits to Tate Modern, The National Museum, The New Globe, Covent Garden